Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-In order to find the lane line pixel, I implemented a sophixticated class called `LANE_TRACKER` in `Part 2: On-line Processing and Pipeline / Lane-finding algorithm` section  (in `code cell [19]`) to perform the lane finding algorithms.
+In order to find the lane line pixel, I implemented a sophixticated class called `LANE_TRACKER` class (in `code cell [19]`) in `Part 2: On-line Processing and Pipeline / Lane-finding algorithm` section to perform the lane finding algorithms.

 The main entry of this module is the `LANE_TRACKER.pipeline()` method.
 The concept of this pipeline is explained as following.
 1. Try finding lane using tracking method `LANE_TRACKER.search_around_poly()` to search the lines based on the previous result.